Cyril Lucaris: Calvinism

-Cyril's aim was to reform the Eastern Orthodox Church along Calvinistic lines, and to this end he sent many young Greek theologians to the universities of Switzerland, the northern Netherlands and England.
+Cyril I's aim was to reform the Eastern Orthodox Church along Calvinistic lines, and to this end he sent many young Greek theologians to the universities of Switzerland, the northern Netherlands and England.
 In 1629 he published his famous Confessio (Calvinistic doctrine), but as far as possible accommodated to the language and creeds of the Orthodox Church.
-It appeared the same year in two Latin editions, four French, one German and one English, and in the Eastern Church it started a controversy which brought critics at several synods, in 1638 at Constantinople, in 1642 at the Synod of Iași, and culminated in 1672 with the convocation by Dositheos, Patriarch of Jerusalem, of the Synod of Jerusalem, by which the Calvinistic doctrines were condemned.
+It appeared the same year in two Latin editions, four French, one German and one English, and in the Eastern Church it started a controversy which brought critics at several synods, in 1638 at Constantinople, in 1642 at the Synod of Iași and culminated in 1672 with the convocation by Dositheus II of Jerusalem, Patriarch of Jerusalem, of the Synod of Jerusalem, by which the Calvinistic doctrines were condemned.

-Cyril was also particularly well disposed towards the Church of England, and corresponded with the Archbishops of Canterbury.
-It was in his time that Metrophanes Kritopoulos – later to become Patriarch of Alexandria (1636–39) – was sent to England to study.
-Both Lucaris and Kritopoulos were lovers of books and manuscripts, and many of the items in the collections of books and these two Patriarchs acquired manuscripts that today adorn the Patriarchal Library.
+Cyril I was also particularly well disposed towards the Church of England, and corresponded with the Archbishops of Canterbury.
+It was in his time that Metrophanes Kritopoulos – later to become Patriarch of Alexandria (1636–1639) – was sent to England to study.
+Both Cyril I and Metrophanes Kritopoulos were lovers of books and manuscripts, and many of the items in the collections of books and these two Patriarchs acquired manuscripts that today adorn the Patriarchal Library.

-In 1629 in Geneva the Eastern Confession of the Christian faith was published in Latin, containing the Calvinist doctrine.
+In 1629 in Geneva the Eastern Confession of the Christian Faith was published in Latin, containing the Calvinist doctrine.
 In 1633 it was published in Greek.
-The Council of Constantinople in 1638 anathematized both Cyril and the Eastern Confession of the Christian faith, but the Council of Jerusalem in 1672, specially engaged in the case of Cyril, completely acquitted him, testified that the Council of Constantinople cursed Cyril not because they thought he was the author of the confession, but for the fact that Cyril hadn't written a rebuttal to this essay attributed to him.
+The Council of Constantinople in 1638 anathematised both Cyril I and the Eastern Confession of the Christian Faith, but the Synod of Jerusalem in 1672, specially engaged in the case of Cyril I, completely acquitted him, testified that the Council of Constantinople cursed Cyril I not because they thought he was the author of the confession, but for the fact that Cyril I hadn't written a rebuttal to this essay attributed to him.

-The correspondence of Cyril Lucaris, in which he confirmed his authorship of the "Confessio", and the comparison of the autograph of the "Confessio" with his letters left no doubt that the real author is Cyril Lucaris himself.
-However, until the end of the XX century, the overwhelming majority of Greek and Russian Orthodox scientists (Ivan Malyshevsky, bishop Arsenius (Bryantsev), Vasily Malakhov, George Michaelides, Nikolay Talberg) denied the authenticity of the "Confessio", which resulted in the canonization of Cyril in 2009 by the Greek Orthodox Patriarchate of Alexandria.
+The overwhelming majority of Greek and Russian Orthodox scholars (Ivan Malyshevsky, bishop Arsenius Bryantsev, Vasily Malakhov, George Michaelides, Nikolay Talberg) have denied the authenticity of the "Confessio", which resulted in the canonisation of Cyril I in 2009 by the Greek Orthodox Patriarchate of Alexandria, and on 11 January 2022 by the Ecumenical Patriarch of Constantinople.

+Nevertheless, some scholars argue that the Confession was the work of Lucaris, noting "the evidence that (the Confession) is his is overwhelming.
+There is an extant manuscript that is clearly in Cyril I's handwriting.
+The language used echoes that of his other writings.
+We have multiple records of his having admitted it to be his, and none of his denial of it, nor of any effort to counter it".